22 Days Uganda Rwanda Birding Safari

 DAY 1: ARRIVAL

-Meet and greet our safari guide or company representative for a briefing.
+Meet and greet our safari guide or company representative for a briefing on this 22 Days Uganda Rwanda Birding Safari.
 Dinner and overnight at 2 friends hotel

 DAY 2: BIRDING MABAMBA AND ENTEBBE BOTANICAL GARDENS